amaiasalvador/imcap_keras/README.md

 ### Note on used train/val/test splits

-For the sake of comparison, data splits have been taken from the [original source code](https://github.com/kelvinxu/arctic-captions) of [Show, Attend and Tell: Neural Image Caption Generation with Visual Attention](http://arxiv.org/abs/1502.03044).
+For the sake of comparison, the data processing script follows the one in [NeuralTalk2](https://github.com/karpathy/neuraltalk2) and [AdaptiveAttention](https://github.com/jiasenlu/AdaptiveAttention).
 ## References

 - Xu et al. [Show, Attend and Tell: Neural Image Caption Generation with Visual Attention.](http://www.jmlr.org/proceedings/papers/v37/xuc15.pdf) ICML 2015.